DLR-RM/RAFCON/doc/tutorials.rst

     USE_JSON: true

 RAFCON assumes the path to be existing, so make sure it is.
+Otherwise RAFCON will print a warning message.

-Now, we can :ref:`Getting started`.
-On the left side in the Library Tree, you can now see the new entry ``lib_tutorial``, which is currently empty (see Figure above).
+On the left side in the Library Tree, you can now see the new entry ``lib_tutorial``, which is currently empty.

 Next, we generate two state machines, one is waiting and another is printing a message to the logger console (info level).
-Generate two state machines by clicking the button "New state machine" and turn the root\_state to a ExecutionState (by using StateEditorWidget on the center site) and insert the following scripts.
+Generate two state machines by clicking the button "New state machine" and turn the root\_state to a ExecutionState (by using StateEditorWidget on the center site and select "Execution" as type instead of "Hierarchy") and insert the following scripts.

 First: